 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
-It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.
+It's easy to get around - everything is within walking or pedalling distance, or you can use the fast and frequent bus service.
+Take a campus tour.

 We use a variety of assessment techniques throughout your course.
-This allows you to practice different techniques, from report writing and presentations to closed exams.
-It also means you are not disadvantaged by being assessed in any one way.
+This allows you to practice different techniques, from report writing, presentations and live demos to timed programming assessments and closed exams.
+It also means that you are not disadvantaged by being assessed in any one way.

-We also ask our students for feedback on the course and assessments at the end of each year.
+We also ask our students for feedback on the course at the end of each year.
 This helps to improve and modify what we do to help meet the needs of our students.

 The move towards a digital economy creates demand for computer scientists and software engineers across a broad section of employers, so the skills you develop here will make you attractive to many organisations.
-Most of our graduates go into the field of IT/Computing, followed by Financial Services, some undertake further study (eg PhD) and others go straight into industry (for example working for IBM, BAE Systems etc).
+Most of our graduates go into the field of IT/Computing, followed by Financial Services, some undertake further study (eg PhD) and others go straight into industry (for example working for IBM, BAE Systems).